Miss Grand International: Contestant selection

-Contestants by continents

 Main pageant

 Miss Grand International is the platform's annual international beauty pageant.
 Its inaugural edition was held in Bangkok in 2013 under sponsorship from Thailand's government and featured 73 participating countries; the inaugural titleholder was Janelee Chaparro of Puerto Rico.
 In 2016, the pageant was held for the first time outside Thailand, at Westgate Las Vegas, Las Vegas, US, on 25 October.
 Since 2015, the grand final is usually held on 25 October each year.
 However, due to the COVID-19 pandemic, the 2020 and 2021 editions of the pageant were delayed, the 2020 edition was first scheduled to be held on 25 October 2020, but was postponed to 27 March 2021, and the venue was also moved to Bangkok, Thailand, similar to the 2021 edition which was held in December 2021, two months behind the traditional schedule.

+Since the inception of the pageant, there have been two instances where the reigning Miss Grand International was unable to fully perform her duties, prompting the organization to appoint the first runner-up as the successor.
+The first occurred in 2015, when Claire Elizabeth Parker of Australia took over the title after Anea Garcia of the Dominican Republic.
+The second took place in 2024, when Christine Juliane Opiaza of the Philippines succeeded Rachel Gupta of India.

-The current Miss Grand International titleholder is Isabella Menin of Brazil, who was crowned on 25 October 2022 at Sentul International Convention Center, West Java, Indonesia making her the first woman from Brazil to win the crown.
+The current Miss Grand International titleholder is Emma Mary Tiglao of the Philippines, who was crowned on 18 October 2025 at MGI Hall, Bangkok, Thailand making her the second woman from the Philippines to win the crown, also marking the first back-to-back win in Miss Grand history.